Michael Svoboda

-Michael Svoboda (born 15 October 1998) is an Austrian professional footballer who plays as a centre-back for club Venezia and the Austria national team.
+Michael Svoboda (born 15 October 1998) is an Austrian professional footballer who plays as a centre-back for club Brighton & Hove Albion and the Austria national team.

 Club career

+Early career

+Svoboda started his career at SV Schwechat, before joining FC Stadlau in 2016.
+On 23 May 2018, Svoboda joined 2.
+Liga side WSG Tirol.

+Venezia

-On 20 August 2020, Svoboda signed a three-year contract with Italian Serie B club Venezia.
+On 20 August 2020, Svoboda signed a three-year contract with Serie B club Venezia.
+He made his debut for the club on 14 November 2020, in a 2–0 win against Virtus Entella.
+He scored his first goal for the club on 4 January 2021, in a 1–1 draw with Pisa.

+On 10 July 2024, Svoboda signed a new two-year contract with the club.

+Brighton & Hove Albion

+On 2 July 2026, Svoboda joined English Premier League side Brighton & Hove Albion on a four-year contract for an undisclosed fee.

 International career

 Svoboda made his debut for the Austria national team on 10 October 2024 in a UEFA Nations League game against Kazakhstan at the Raiffeisen Arena.
 He substituted Gernot Trauner in the 62nd minute, as Austria won 4–0.

+On 18 May 2026, Svoboda was selected in Ralf Rangnick’s 26-man squad for the 2026 FIFA World Cup, marking Austria’s first appearance in the tournament since 1998.